joshuanunn/ConvertBNG.jl/README.md

 ## Accuracy
 Conversions which solely use Helmert transforms are only accurate to approximately 5 metres and are **not suitable** for calculations or conversions where accuracy is important.
 To correct for these distortions in the OSGB36 terrestrial reference frame, Ordnance Survey has developed a ‘rubber-sheet’ transformation model called OSTN15.
 This model is available as grids of northing and easting shifts between ETRS89 and OSGB36 covering the UK at a one km resolution.
 Precision easting and northing shifts for each point can be obtained by a bilinear interpolation.
 [See here](https://www.ordnancesurvey.co.uk/documents/resources/guide-coordinate-systems-great-britain.pdf) for more information.

-This package is capable of converting all forty ETRS89 lon,lat OS test coordinates to OSGB36 eastings, northings with a maximum error of less than 2 mm, and completes the reverse transformation at an accuracy of a single digit at 8 d.p (~1 mm).
+This package is able to convert all forty ETRS89 lon,lat OS test coordinates to OSGB36 eastings, northings with a maximum error of less than 2 mm, and complete the reverse transformation at an accuracy of a single digit at 8 d.p (~1 mm).

 ## Installation
-This package requires Julia v1.0.5 as a minimum and it is recommended that Julia v1.3.1 onwards is used.
-As this Julia package is currently unregistered, simply enter the following in Pkg mode:
+This package requires Julia ```v1.0.5``` as a minimum and it is recommended that Julia ```v1.3.1``` onwards is used.
+As this package is currently unregistered, simply enter the following in Pkg mode:
 ```julia
 Pkg> add https://github.com/joshuanunn/ConvertBNG.jl
 ```